 The Statement of Loss

 The insurance adjuster will be with you when creating a statement of loss which is a document and it will be given to you when it is completed.
-According to roofing experts, there are three important things in this document: the itemized costs of materials, the expected actual cash value (ACV) and the depreciation value (amount of cash withheld until the repairs are done).
+According to roofers Clearwater FL, there are three important things in this document: the itemized costs of materials, the expected actual cash value (ACV) and the depreciation value (amount of cash withheld until the repairs are done).